America's first-ever tornado forecast issued 75 years ago at Oklahoma's Tinker Air Force Base

 Shortly after 6 p.m. that evening, for the second time in five days, a destructive tornado struck the Air Force base, leaving it in shambles.
 Power lines were blown down, and debris was tossed everywhere.

-The twister caused $6 million in damage at the base (equivalent to about $70 million when adjusted for inflation), but more importantly, no one was injured.
+The twister caused $6 million in damage at the base (equivalent to nearly $75 million when adjusted for inflation), but more importantly, no one was injured.

 America's first-ever tornado forecast proved to be a success.